Larry George

 Larry George (born c.
 1968) is an American politician and businessman in Oregon.
 He was a Republican member of the Oregon State Senate representing District 13 from 2007 to 2015.
 Before his election, he was the leader of the political group Oregonians In Action.
 He is part of the second father-son tandem to serve in the Oregon Senate.

 Early life

 Larry was born to Gary and Kathy George about 1968.
 The family that includes his two sisters Cheryl and Christy and two brothers Shaun and David, moved to Newberg, Oregon, when Larry was ten years old, where he was raised.
-Father Gary was a state senator, while mother Kathy is a commissioner in Yamhill County.
+Father Gary was a state senator, while mother Kathy was a commissioner in Yamhill County.
 He graduated from Newberg High School before attending Oregon State University in Corvallis.
 At Oregon State, George earned Bachelor of Science degrees in liberal arts and business administration.

 George works in Newberg as the founder and CEO of his family’s hazelnut packing and processing company, George Packing Company and is the CEO of sister company, Northwest Hazelnut Company.
 He is the former host of his own talk show on radio stations KXL and KUIK.
 He formerly owned an advertising business specializing in political advertising.